 Researchers observed that listening to Adele songs, the instrumental version, in the car can reduce stress and maintain heart health.
 This research was conducted in Brazil among young women who drive.

 The piano version of the songs Hello and Someone Like You (both by Adele) was included in the playlist.
 The song was deliberately chosen to be listened to by the driver when stuck in traffic.

 Songs Backed By Science to Reduce Stress

-The specific choice of music can reduce heart rate fluctuations over time and can help avoid serious mental health problems such as Alzheimer’s Disease and Dementia (gps tracker demente).
+The specific choice of music can reduce heart rate fluctuations over time and can help avoid serious mental health problems.
 Music also unconsciously influences brain waves and regulates activity in the nervous system, and lowers blood pressure and heart rate.